nichol7s/timelines-site/pages/index.md

 [![](https://user-images.githubusercontent.com/82182/105086641-358b2000-5a91-11eb-8fb2-9be3783ddfd4.png)](/early-masking-countries)
 {: refdef}

 Some countries in the west and many in the east mandates masks from very early moments.
-Those countres arelisted on this timeline.
+Those countres are listed on this timeline.
 Others are omitted.

 ### 4. At the start of 2021, countries are setting new mandates for higher-spec masks